SpaceTeam/STS1_Channel_Coding_Tests/README.md

 For non-convolutionally-coded data there needs to be 512 bit or more of padding after the data packet to flush all buffers.
 For convolutionally coded data an additional 512 bit of padding need to be added in front of the packet.

-To run a decode test first start the `zmq_recv.py` python script.
-It will print the decoded output (packed in the JSON format used by SatNOGS).
-Then copy your input file to the location mentioned above.
+First copy your input file to the location mentioned above.
 After that start the flowgraph (the easiest way is to open it in GNU Radio Companion and press play.
+You'll find the decoded output both in the log of GNU Radio and in `/tmp/output.bin`.

 Example C++ code can be found in `test_data_generator` that generates valid telemetry (downlink) packets both with and without convolutional coding.

 ## License

 As some parts of the test data generator are GPLv3 licensed, I made the decision to license the whole repo under GPLv3.